LieutenantPeacock/batch-email-sender/README.md

 ## Programmatic Usage

 First, construct an instance of `MailSender`.
-This can be your own implementation of the provided `BasicMailSender`.
+This can be your own implementation or the provided `BasicMailSender`.

 `BasicMailSender` requires a `MailServerInfo` with the host, port, username, and password, as well as a parameter indicating whether or not to use TLS.
 The class contains a builder that can be used for more convenient instantiation.